mitrokun/wyoming_speaker_recognition/README.md

 # Wyoming speaker recognition
-This project integrates into the existing STT pipeline, creates embeddings based on samples of your voices, and compares them with your voice for each request.
+This project integrates into the existing STT pipeline, creates embeddings based on samples of your voices, and compares them with your voice for each request ( [Resemblyzer library](https://github.com/resemble-ai/Resemblyzer ) is used).
 If the condition is met, the system tags the recognized text with '[it's Alice voice]' (using your name) for LLM context.
 This action is performed once per "session."
 Since Wyoming does not transmit a conversation ID, we reset the pointer if 5 minutes have passed since the last request (the default value for AssistSatellite).

 There is also a condition for a minimum of 5 words (configurable) in a phrase to allow the execution of regular commands.